-Even urban dwellers with little more than a balcony, tiny backyard or windowsill can grow their own food.
-Patti Moreno's Gardening By Cuisine (Sterling 2013) offers a unique plan for creating low-maintenance organic "cuisine gardens" that produce delicious vegetables, fruits and herbs.
-In the following excerpt, learn how to add six medicinal herbs to your garden for easy access to natural remedies for everything from headaches to sore throats.
+Even urban dwellers with little more than a balcony, tiny backyard or windowsill can grow their own food, thanks to Patti Moreno's gardening guide, Gardening By Cuisine (Sterling 2013).
+Moreno has devised a unique plan for creating low-maintenance organic "cuisine gardens" that produce the vegetables, fruits and herbs people love and eat.
+The following excerpt is an explanation of seven medicinal herbs and their uses; add these to your garden to have easy access to natural remedies for everything from headaches to sore throats.

 You can buy this book from the Mother Earth Living store: Gardening By Cuisine.

-This native perennial, also known as the purple coneflower, is a glorious garden plant that grows 24 to 36 inches tall, and sometimes even taller.
+This native perennial, also known as Purple Coneflower, is a glorious garden plant that grows 24 to 36 inches tall, and sometimes even taller.
 It has a long blooming period, starting in the summertime.
 Echinacea grows large purple flowers that look similar to daisies.
 This drought-tolerant herb is a must in a summertime bouquet.
 Echinacea flowers attract wildlife like bees, butterflies, and other essential garden pollinators.

 Echinacea boosts the immune system to prevent the common cold or flu.
 Make it into a tea, as described below.